Watch Our FREE Training

 It does not assist consumers with questions about real estate agents and appraisers, attorneys, home inspectors, mortgage companies, or other providers.
 Also, the Commission doesn’t help tenants with disputes with landlords unless the landlord is a licensed real estate broker.
 Consumers must contact an attorney to represent their interests in these issues.

 Another potentially valuable resource is the Oklahoma Abstractors Board.
 Abstracting is a somewhat unique term to Oklahoma, but every state requires some form of "abstracting."
 The final product is the "abstract."
-Other states call it evidence of a title, title report, or title search.
+Other states call it evidence of a title, a title report, or a title search.
 No matter what it's called, the search process is done in every state.

 Several city and regional real estate trade groups in Oklahoma are members of the National Association of REALTORS (NAR).
 The Oklahoma Association of Realtors connects real estate professionals across the state with various resources and networking opportunities.
 There are several local Realtor associations as well.
 These include: